World Nomads travel insurance includes coverage for emergency situations where you need to see a doctor or get to a hospital while you’re travelling.

 Contact the 24/7 Emergency Assistance team before seeking medical treatment

-Hospital stays, physician fees and prescriptions can all potentially be cover
+Hospital stays, physician fees and prescriptions can all potentially be covered

 Coverage is for emergency medical emergencies, not general check-ups

 World Nomads’ travel insurance plans offer coverage for emergency medical and dental care.
 Depending on your situation, this may include:

 Emergency medical evacuation

 If you’re traveling alone, World Nomads may also help fly a bedside companion to be with you (and give an allowance for accommodation and food) if you’re in the hospital for more than three days.